If you want to refinance your mortgage but are short on cash, you can avoid out-of-pocket expenses by choosing a no-closing-cost mortgage refinance.

 When you add up all of these fees, closing costs can end up being 5% to 6% of the loan amount.
 For a $150,000 refinance, that could mean as much as $9,000 that you would be expected to pay at closing.

 It is possible that a few of your closing costs may be waived outright.

 For example, in a competitive landscape, some lenders will waive certain fees, such as the application fee, to get your business.
 However, you may still be left with costs that exceed the amount you want (or are able) to pay.
 In some cases, a no-cost refinance could be a good solution.

 The biggest benefit of taking out a no-closing-cost mortgage is having the ability to keep more money in your pocket.
 You’ll apply for the loan, submit any documentation that the lender needs and have your loan approved.

 When you go to closing, you won’t have to fork over any cash.
 While that might sound like a winning proposition, a no-closing-cost mortgage will likely cost you money in the long run.

-Here’s why refinancing with no closing costs may not be as good as it looks.
 Even if you don’t have to pay the closing costs upfront, the money still needs to be paid.
 Lenders aren’t offering you a mortgage loan for free.
 Rather, they are giving you the option of spreading your closing costs out over the life of your loan, and you will pay for the privilege to do so.

 When lenders offer no closing cost mortgages, there are two ways they can pass the costs along to you.
 One method sometimes referred to as a “no cash” loan, is to wrap the closing costs into the loan, which increases the amount of principal you must repay.
 Another method is for the lender to actually pay the closing costs, and recoup their costs by charging you a higher interest rate.